jakubwro/movies-api/README.md

 query = movies.where(lambda movie: movie.title == "Pacific Rim")
 ```

-Constant expresions will be awaluated:
+Constant expresions will be avaluated:
 ```
 query = movies.where(lambda m: ' '.join(['Leonardo', 'DiCaprio']) in m.actors)
 ```